-Transportation to appointments for dorming students requiring testing will be provided by an RD, ARD, athletic trainer or quarantine coordinator, possibly using “Car B” (keys in keybox in Student Life).
+Transportation to appointments for dorming students will be provided by an RD, ARD, athletic trainer or quarantine coordinator, possibly using “Car B” (keys in keybox in Student Life).
 Masks will be worn by all persons.
 The student should be in the back seat of the vehicle.
 There will be a disinfecting solution in the car to use afterwards.
 The driver should change clothes upon return to campus and launder them in hot water as soon as possible.

 If the test results are negative:

 - No further action is required and the student may return to their dorm room, resuming normal activities when they feel well again.

 If the test results are positive:

 - The campus testing center will report the results to the Harvey County Health Department (HCHD), as well as our documentation for the contact tracing process.
 The HCHD will communicate with the positive case with official isolation dates.

 - He/She will be isolated as soon as a positive test result is received.
 The student will be given the choice to isolate on campus or return home, if local.